Allodi-Lab/KHynes_3Dpipeline/README.md

 # Summary

-This repository provides the computational framework for analysing 3D light-sheet microscopy data from the hTDP-43 mouse model.
+This repository provides the computational framework for **analyzing** 3D light-sheet microscopy data from the hTDP-43 mouse model.

 The pipeline combines: